Do Southern Phone Sell Mobile Broadband Plans?

 - No international calls:

 Not everyone makes international calls each month.
-However, like the ever decreasing price of data, international calls are now offered free in more SIM Only deals than they ever have before.
+However, like the ever decreasing price of data, international calls are now offered free of charge in more SIM Only deals than they ever have before.

 - Nothing you don’t need:

-Some phone plans now include free (data free) Southern phone offer classical telco services – voice, SMS, data and fixed line connections.
+Some phone plans now include free streaming (data free) Southern phone offer classical telco services – voice, SMS, data and fixed-line connections.

 Who will Southern Phone appeal to?